mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

-- Your animal friends don’t just like you, they love you, and want to be around you all the time.
+- Your animal friends don't just like you, they love you, and want to be around you all the time.
 You have an [Unwanted Menagerie] at all times.
 - Your connection to the minds of animals works both ways: their psyches rub off on you, and you need to contend with [Overwhelming Animal Instincts].
 - You have control over an animal with certain environmental needs—say fish, or hawks—which means your powers are [Not Useful Indoors].